The Best Richmond Spots for a Coffee and a Little Treat: Church Hill

 Illustration of a cappuccino / Laura Sant

-Now without further ado, onto my faves in CHURCH HILL:
+Now onto my faves in CHURCH HILL/UNION HILL/EAST END:

 Sub Rosa Bakery

 If you only hit up one café in Richmond, make it this one.
 Owners Evin and Evrim Dogu, who have been nominated several times as James Beard Award semifinalists, have made this bakery a true anchor of Church Hill and the wider Richmond community.
-Their excellent pastries and bread, which rotate throughout the week, are all made from locally-sourced grain that they mill themselves in-house.
+Their excellent pastries and bread are made from locally-sourced grain milled in-house.
 Renovated following a fire in late 2024, the sunny café is a lovely spot to sit and sip a cappuccino and enjoy a pastry.
-You really can’t go wrong with anything here, but my personal favorites include the poğaça (po-cha — a Turkish pastry filled with cheese and herbs); the sour cherry and pistachio croissant (currently available only on weekends); the spelt shortbread cookies (slept on!!); and for bread, the sesame rye and polenta loaves.
-During the week you’ll see a steady stream of locals chatting with neighbors and colleagues over coffee and a croissant; there are usually a few people working, but the vibe is more communal than people solo on laptops.
+You really can’t go wrong with anything here, but my personal favorites include the poğaça (po-cha — a Turkish pastry filled with cheese and herbs); the sour cherry and pistachio croissant; and the spelt shortbread cookies (slept on!!).
+For bread, don’t miss the sesame rye and polenta loaves (be sure to check the schedule on their website if you want something specific, as offerings rotate steadily throughout the week).
+Weekdays you’ll encounter a steady stream of locals chatting over coffee; while some people come here to work, the vibe is more communal than a sea of laptops.
 On the weekend, expect a line down the block.
 A limited, excellent coffee menu focuses on the basics done well, along with a well-curated selection of teas.
 My #1 favorite in Richmond.

 620 N. 25th St. Richmond, VA, 23223